Dhofar rebellion: Revolutionaries' left-wing shift

-The units of the Sultan's Armed Forces were under strength with only 1,000 men in Dhofar in 1968.
+The units of the Sultan's Armed Forces (SAF) were under strength, with only 1,000 men in Dhofar in 1968.
 They were also badly equipped, mainly with World War II vintage weapons such as bolt-action rifles, which were inferior to the PFLOAG's modern firearms.
 These rifles were replaced by the FN FAL only late in 1969.
 Even the SAF's clothing and boots were ragged and unsuitable for the terrain.
-The units of the SAF were generally not properly trained to face hardy guerrillas on their own ground, and no Omani held a rank above that of Lieutenant (a result of the Sultan's fears of opposition to his rule among the armed forces).
-The SAF generally were unable to operate in less than company strength on the jebel (making their operations clumsy and conspicuous), and were mainly restricted to Salalah and its immediate area.
+The units of the SAF were generally not properly trained to face hardy guerrillas on their own ground.
+The position of Commander of the SAF was historically occupied by British officers in line with colonial traditions, until 1985 when an Omani was appointed for the first time.
+The SAF generally were unable to operate in less than company strength on the Jebel (making their operations clumsy and conspicuous), and were mainly restricted to Salalah and its immediate area.
 At various times, small detachments from Nos.
 2 (Para), 15 (Field) and 51 (Field) squadrons of the British RAF Regiment, and other units (a Royal Artillery locating troop, a 5.5-inch medium battery of the Royal Jordanian Artillery, and a 25-pounder battery of the Sultan's artillery) had to be deployed to protect the vital airfield at Salalah from infiltrators and from harassing mortar and rocket fire.

 Other insurgents in the northern section of Oman formed a separate resistance movement, the National Democratic Front for the Liberation of Oman and the Arabian Gulf (NDFLOAG).
-In June 1970 they attacked two SAF posts at Nizwa and Izki.
-They were repulsed but the incident convinced many (including the Sultan's British advisers and backers) that new leadership was required.
+In June 1970, they attacked two SAF posts at Nizwa and Izki.
+They were forced to retreat, but the incident convinced many, including the Sultan's British advisers and backers, that new leadership was required.

-1970 Omani coup d'état
+In January 1972, the PFLOAG announced that it had merged with NDFLOAG, which had been operating in northern Oman intermittently since early 1970.
+The new organization took as its name "the Popular Front for the Liberation of Oman and the Arab Gulf."
+The merger probably grew out of a conference held in June 1971 in Rakhyut.
+It was decided at this meeting that a second front elsewhere in Oman was essential if the rebellion in Dhofar was to succeed.